Collaborative Marketing Program

 - Veal and Goat Brands: At this stage, MSA is not relevant for veal or goat brands.

-In export markets, MLA encourages participants to have a True Aussie Brand Licence to underpin their own beef, veal, lamb and goat brands.
-For some regions and some specific marketing activities, where relevant MLA will request the participant to incorporate the True Aussie logo in marketing activities.
+In export markets, MLA encourages participants to have a True Aussie Brand Licence to underpin their own red meat brands, and to leverage the MLA True Aussie in-market programs.

 Grassfed beef brands underpinned by PCAS or other third party audited verification system